Dental Crowns Lake Forest, CA

 When preparing for the procedure, we recommend that patients take a day off of work.
 If possible, you may want to take a couple of days off.
 It is normal for teeth to be somewhat sensitive, and it is easier if you don't have to worry about meeting clients and keeping up with your busy schedule.

-Mission Viejo, California Dental Crowns and Dental Bridges
+Lake Forest, California Dental Crowns and Dental Bridges

 When getting dental crowns and dental bridges installed, it is advisable that you work with a cosmetic dentist that knows how to complete the procedure in a way that looks natural.
 At Nicole E. Kuske, DDS, we can do so while also working to keep our patients as comfortable as possible by using sedation dentistry.
 The process for both procedures is fairly similar.
 Before getting started, an impression is taken of the teeth so that the new crown or bridge can be created in a dental lab.